 Lincoln University is accredited by the Higher Learning Commission.
-The teacher education programs are accredited by the Council for the Accreditation of Educator Programs.
-All teacher education programs are approved by the Missouri Department of Elementary and Secondary Education.
-All programs within the School of Business are accredited by the Accreditation Council for Business Schools and Programs.
-The Associate of Applied Science in Nursing program is approved by the Missouri State Board of Nursing.
-The Bachelor of Science in Social Work degree program is accredited by the Council on Social Work Education.
-Both the Associate of Applied Science in Nursing and the BSN programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Lincoln University's School of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP).
+Teacher education programs are approved by the Missouri Department of Elementary and Secondary Education.
+All programs within the School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The Associate of Applied Science in Nursing and Bachelor of Science in Nursing programs are approved by the Missouri State Board of Nursing.
+Both nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The Bachelor of Science in Social Work degree program is accredited by the Council on Social Work Education (CSWE).

-The University also holds institutional membership in the following organizations: Accreditation Commission for Education in Nursing
+The University also holds institutional membership in the following organizations:

-Accreditation Council for Business Schools and Programs American Association of State Colleges and Universities American Association of University Women

-American Council on Education American Library Association

-American Association of Colleges for Teacher Education Associated Writing Programs Association of 1890 Land-Grant Universities Association of Public and Land-Grant Universities

-Association for Education in Journalism and Mass Communications Association of Continuing Higher Education

-Black Communication Association

-Council for the Accreditation of Educator Preparation International Science and Engineer Fair

-Missouri Academy of Science Missouri Library Association

-Missouri Association of Colleges for Teacher Education Missouri Society of Association Executives

-National Association of Schools of Music National Commission on Accrediting University Professional Continuing Education Association

-Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1411, 1-800-621-7440, 312-268-0456, Fax: 312-263-7468; info@hlcommission.org
+- Accreditation Commission for Education in Nursing - Accreditation Council for Business Schools and Programs - American Association of State Colleges and Universities - American Association of University Women - American Council on Education American Library Association - American Association of Colleges for Teacher Education - Association of 1890 Land-Grant Universities Association of Public and Land-Grant Universities - Association for Education in Journalism and Mass Communications Association of Continuing Higher Education - Black Communication Association - Council for the Accreditation of Educator Preparation - Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604- 1411, 1-800-621-7440, 312-268-0456, Fax: 312-263-7468; info@hlcommission.org - International Science and Engineer Fair - Missouri Academy of Science Missouri Library Association - Missouri Association of Colleges for Teacher Education - Missouri Society of Association Executives - National Association of Schools of Music National Commission on Accrediting - University Professional Continuing Education Association